Bisbee, Arizona: Arts and culture

 The Bisbee 1000 Stair Climb is a five-kilometer run through the city that traverses 1,034 stairs.
 Billed as "the most unique physical fitness challenge in the USA!" by the organizers, the Climb includes runners being serenaded by musicians at various locations among the stairs.
 The event has grown to include the Ice Man Competition, designed to honor the history of men delivering blocks of ice by hand before the advent of refrigeration.
 In the Ice Man Competition, entrants race up 155 steps carrying a ten-pound block of ice with antique ice tongs.

-Bisbee hosts an annual Blues festival, occurring in 2015 during the second week of September.
+Since 2015, Bisbee has hosted an annual Blues festival during the second week of September.
 The festival effectively lengthens the tourist season, and provides a large amount of business to local bars and breweries.